phillipjhl/To-Do-List-App/README.md

 ### App Features
 - HomePage: main to-do list page
-- ToDoListPage: shows list, top of list has nav bar to navigate between topics
+- ToDoList Component: shows list, each task is a component
+- Task Component: conatins checkbox, options component, displays time and text, and click to expand to show topic, location, etc.
 - Topics: Assigned tags for each task at creation, able to sort and display through different tags
 - Options: Single "options" icon to click to display edit button, delete button, and change topic button
-- Hover: When task is hovered on, show left-border marker
+- Hover: When task is hovered on, show left-border marker to identify
+- OnClick: expand individual tasks
 - Each task will be class-based component, giving it the ability to edit and re-render independently
+- Jumbotron to contain current time, background image, number of tasks total/completed

 ### Requests
 - Get: Request JSON data of tasks from server/database, map over list to create each unique task component